ette9844/writing_md/WEB/JQuery.md

 `$( "#contents ul.people li" );`

-## [link](https://learn.jquery.com/using-jquery-core/selecting-elements/#selecting-elements-with-a-comma-separated-list-of-selectors)Selecting Elements with a Comma-separated List of Selectors
+### Selecting Elements with a Comma-separated List of Selectors

 1